isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 hidden: true
 ---

-Chapaaa

-<!-- more -->

-# Bindings and JavaScript API

-After this great success it was time to start exposing stuff to JavaScript.
+After the successful "hello world" example, it was time to start exposing stuff to JavaScript.
 There are two ways of achieving this easily: embind and WebIDL.
 I had chosen embind because it doesn't require any special file format and its way more complete and explicit than WebIDL.

+<!-- more -->

 This magical library allows exposing classes, constructors and methods by simply defining their exportable members.